Impact of nuclear masses on r-process nucleosynthesis: bulk properties versus shell effects: Abstract

 \section{Abstract}

-Decomposing theoretical nuclear mass predictions into a liquid-drop parametrization and local shell effects shows that \rpa\ abundances are virtually insensitive to large variations of the masses which originate from nuclear bulk properties of the model, such as the symmetry energy.
-Therefore, experimental and theoretical studies of masses devoted to \rpa\ applications, such as the nucleosynthesis in the ejecta of neutron star mergers, should focus on the physical origin of local changes in mass trends without necessarily providing highly accurate mass determinations of individual nuclei.
+We investigate the impact of the model estimating the masses of exotic nuclei on \rpa\ nucleosynthesis, assessing the dependence of the abundance distribution on the specific properties of nuclear masses.
+By decomposing theoretical nuclear mass predictions into a liquid-drop parametrization and local shell effects, we show that \rpa\ abundances are virtually insensitive to large variations of the masses which originate from nuclear bulk properties of the model, such as the symmetry energy.
+In contrast, the mass component associated with local shell effects is the main driver of \rpa\ abundance variations, despite its relatively minor contribution to the absolute value of neutron separation energies.
+Our work suggests that experimental and theoretical studies of masses devoted to \rpa\ applications, such as the nucleosynthesis in the ejecta of neutron star mergers, should focus on the physical origin and determination of local changes in mass trends.